 Route 1: Ride any bus or Jeepney bound for Taft Avenue corner EDSA.
 At the latter walk 100 meters to get to LRT 1 EDSA Station.
 The fare is 14 pesos.

-Ride the LRT 1 bound for Monumento then alight at United Nations Avenue 6 stops after.
+At LRT 1 EDSA Station, ride the train bound for Monumento then alight at United Nations Avenue 6 stops after.
+The travel distance is 5.21 Km and the travel time is 16 minutes to 20 minutes.
 The train fare is 20 pesos.

 From Monumento to Luneta Park

 Route 1: Ride the LRT 1 train at Monumento Station then alight at United Nations Station 10 stops after.
+The travel distance is 8.25 Km and the travel time is 25 minutes to 30 minutes.
 The train fare is 19 pesos.
-Take the exit facing the Times Plaza Mall then walk 11 meters to get to Luneta Park.
+Take the exit facing the Times Plaza Mall then walk 115 meters for about 1.5 minutes walk to get to Luneta Park.

 Route 2: From Monumento ride Jeepney with signboards such as Taft Avenue, Pedro Gil, Kalaw, or Baclaran.
 Tell the driver to drop you off at Luneta.
-The one-way fare is 19 pesos.
+The travel distance is 8.20 Km and the travel time is 35 minutes to 50 minutes.
+The one-way jeepney fare is 19 pesos per person.

 From Cavite to Luneta Park